Christmas 2024

 See here for a similar plot, but applied to the first batch of new hymns.

 So, as expected, the more data I have from a ward, the more Christmas hymns I observe them singing.
-Currently, we’re three weeks into December, and just over half of wards have sung six congregational Christmas hymns, with most of the rest singing more than that.
+Currently, we’re four weeks into December, and the most common pattern is for a ward to have sung between 8 and 10 Christmas hymns this year.

 Conclusion